mcfitz2/node-automatic/README.md

-# Automatic API wrapper for Node.js
+# Automatic API Node.js module

-API wrapper for the Automatic app
+Used to access the [Automatic API](https://www.automatic.com/developer/).

 ## Setup, Usage, and Tests